 Research Management Review Author Description

 The National Council of University Research Administrators (NCURA) welcomes contributions of original manuscripts to the Research Management Review (RMR) covering any aspect of research administration.
 The RMR is published semi-annually.
-The deadline for submissions to the Spring/Summer issue is April 30.
-The deadline for submissions to the Fall/Winter issue is October 30.
 We are interested in well-written, thoughtful pieces covering current national or international issues in one of the following formats:

 Articles are full-length research/technical papers of value and interest to the journal readership.
 They must be original reviews of past practice, present information of current interest, or probe new areas.
 Articles are generally five to ten pages in length and include an abstract.